cmathew72/DS4350/README.md

 - **Decision Trees**: The script outputs a table with **training and testing errors** for each combination of splitting criterion and tree depth, allowing assessment of model performance and optimal parameter selection.
 - **Ensemble Learning**: Each ensemble method outputs error rates across varying parameters (number of trees, maximum features) for both training and test sets.
 - **Linear Regression (LMS)**: The LMS scripts plot the cost function's progress over iterations and display final weights, bias term, and cost on test data.
+- **Perceptron Algorithms**:
+  - **Standard Perceptron**: Outputs the learned weight vector and the average prediction error on the test set.
+  - **Voted Perceptron**: Displays the distinct weight vectors with their counts and the average prediction error.
+  - **Average Perceptron**: Outputs the average weight vector and the average prediction error.